-To find out more, see the department's publication, Pub 704, Taxpayers in the Military.
+For more information, see the department's publication, Pub 704, Taxpayers in the Military.

 Residency Status

 If you are not sure if you are an Arizona resident for state income tax purposes, we may be able to help.
 See the department's procedure, ITP 92-1, Procedure for Determining Residency.